graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 schemas.
 Note that Apollo Federation v2 does not require these types to be removed from the SDL.
 This replaces the need for the `FederatedSchemaPrinter` class.

+Please note that the `SchemaExporter` class will export type defintions as type extensions (e.g. `extend type MyType { ... }`) only when it was read as such by the `SchemaBuilder`.

+Please see the `SchemaExtensions.PrintAsync` source code implementation specifics.

 ## Breaking Changes

 ### 1. `DataLoaderPair<TKey, T>.Loader` property removed